The Occidental

 Is The Occidental worth booking in Washington, DC?

 Yes, if you want a dining room that has anchored Pennsylvania Avenue's political corridor for over a century and now carries a World of Fine Wine 3-Star Accreditation to match its institutional reputation.
-The Occidental sits at 1475 Pennsylvania Ave NW, a short walk from the White House, and its combination of historic gravitas and formally recognized wine and food standards makes it a defensible choice for business meals, occasion dinners, and serious food travelers who want context with their meal.
+The Occidental sits at 1475 Pennsylvania Ave NW, a short walk from the White House, its combination of historic gravitas and formally recognized wine and food standards makes it a defensible choice for business meals, occasion dinners, serious food travelers who want context with their meal.
 Booking is direct, so there is no strategic reason to delay.

 A neighborhood anchor with credentials to back it

 Pennsylvania Avenue is not a dining destination in the way that 14th Street or Navy Yard have become.
-It is a corridor of power, of press briefings and lobbying lunches, and The Occidental has operated within that context long enough to become part of the city's civic furniture.
+It is a corridor of power, of press briefings and lobbying lunches, The Occidental has operated within that context long enough to become part of the city's civic furniture.
 That kind of longevity can mean coasting on reputation, but the World of Fine Wine 3-Star Accreditation signals that the wine program, at minimum, is being maintained to an internationally benchmarked standard.
 For a food and wine enthusiast who wants to combine serious drinking with a meal that carries genuine historical weight, this is the most credible option in the immediate Pennsylvania Avenue area.

 The accreditation places The Occidental in a selective category.
 For reference, other World of Fine Wine-recognized restaurants in the United States include high-caliber rooms like Le Bernardin in New York City, Lazy Bear in San Francisco, and The French Laundry in Napa.
 Holding that standard at a restaurant this close to the center of American political life is a meaningful signal.
 It does not guarantee a transcendent meal, but it does mean the wine list has been evaluated and found credible at a serious international level.